Making a Mustang a Mustang

 Owner Sentiment and Perspective

-To understand how drivers perceive the Mach-E’s digital experience, I reviewed discussions from Mustang and Mach-E owner forums as well as Reddit threads.
-While drivers acknowledge the vehicle’s performance and EV capabilities, recurring feedback reveals a tension between brand expectation and interface expression.
+To understand how drivers perceive the Mach-E's digital experience, I reviewed discussions from Mustang and Mach-E owner forums and Reddit threads.
+While drivers acknowledge the vehicle's performance and EV capabilities, recurring feedback reveals a tension between brand expectation and interface expression.

 Several owners described the experience as feeling disconnected from Mustang heritage.
-Drive modes such as Whisper, Engage, and Unbridled were noted to lack clear visual differentiation, relying primarily on subtle color shifts rather than meaningful changes in layout or hierarchy.
-Recent updates also drew criticism for deprioritizing speed visibility, affecting glanceability and driver confidence.
+Drive modes were noted to lack clear visual differentiation, relying on subtle color shifts rather than meaningful changes in layout or hierarchy.
+Recent over-the-air updates also drew criticism for deprioritizing speed visibility, affecting glanceability and driver confidence.

 “It’s like if they released something that looks like a Hummer but called it a Prius… it’s just wrong.”

-Beyond form factor debates, owners also expressed frustration with how the digital interface prioritizes information—particularly following recent over-the-air updates that altered the instrument cluster layout.
+Beyond the external design of this Mustang, owners also expressed frustration with how the digital interface prioritizes information—particularly following recent over-the-air updates that changed the instrument cluster layout.

 “My speedometer showed the speed right in the center of the screen.
 Now I have a car in the center and my speed is pushed all the way to the right where my steering wheel blocks it… it’s a total waste of space.”

-These insights clarify the design opportunity: restore visual hierarchy, differentiate driving states, and reintroduce performance emphasis so the digital experience feels unmistakably Mustang.
+These insights clarify the need to restore visual hierarchy, differentiate driving states, and reintroduce performance emphasis so the digital experience feels unmistakably Mustang.

 3 - Wireframing and Prototyping